erentechlabs/compilemymind/content/posts/why-i-like-java-more-than-python/index.md

 categories: ["technology"]
 ---

-## Why I Like Java More Than Python

 Generally speaking, Java isn’t the most beloved language out there.
 It requires writing a lot more code, has many rules, and you often need to add extra libraries for things that come built-in with other languages.
 On top of that, Oracle’s history with licensing lawsuits has given Java a bad reputation among many developers.
 But despite all that, I still like Java more.
 I know its flaws, but its strengths mean more to me.
 Below, I want to explain why — with some practical reasons.

 ---